Axway/api-builder-docs/content/en/docs/guide_openapi/writing_apidocs.md

 ## OpenAPI editors

 At this time, {{% variables/apibuilder_prod_name %}} does not have a UI for editing OpenAPI documents.
 We recommend using an external tool like [Stoplight](https://stoplight.io) to create and manage your OpenAPI documents (API First).
-It provides collaborateive design, mocking, and revision history.
+It provides collaborative design, mocking, and revision history.

 ## Writing OpenAPI documents